JuliaGPU/CUDA.jl/docs/src/development/profiling.md

 ##### The Julia process is not listed in the "Attach" tab

-Make sure that the port that is used by NSight Compute (49152 by default) is accessible via ssh.
+Make sure that the port that is used by Nsight Compute (49152 by default) is accessible via ssh.
 To verify this, you can also try forwarding the port manually:

 ```
 ssh user@host.com -L 49152:localhost:49152
 ```

-Then, in the "Connect to process" window of NSight Compute, add a connection to `localhost` instead of the remote host.
+Then, in the "Connect to process" window of Nsight Compute, add a connection to `localhost` instead of the remote host.

 If SSH complains with `Address already in use`, that means the port is already in use.
-If you're using VSCode, try closing all instances as VSCode might automatically forward the port when launching NSight Compute in a terminal within VSCode.
+If you're using VSCode, try closing all instances as VSCode might automatically forward the port when launching Nsight Compute in a terminal within VSCode.

-##### Julia in NSight Compute only shows the Julia logo, not the REPL prompt
+##### Julia in Nsight Compute only shows the Julia logo, not the REPL prompt

-In some versions of NSight Compute, you might have to start Julia without the `--project` option and switch the environment from inside Julia.
+In some versions of Nsight Compute, you might have to start Julia without the `--project` option and switch the environment from inside Julia.

 ##### "Disconnected from the application" once I click "Resume"

-Make sure that everything is precompiled before starting Julia with NSight Compute, otherwise you end up profiling the precompilation process instead of your actual application.
+Make sure that everything is precompiled before starting Julia with Nsight Compute, otherwise you end up profiling the precompilation process instead of your actual application.